cardano-foundation/CIPs/CIP-0118/README-nested.md

 The `TxInfo` shown to a PlutusV4 script has an added field :

-- `otherInfos : List TxInfo`, which is populated with the `TxInfo` data for all sub-transactions in the batch whenever (1) the transaction for which info is being constructed is top-level, and (2) the script purpose for which this info is constructed is `BatchObs`
+- `otherInfos : List TxInfo`, which is populated with the `TxInfo` data for all sub-transactions in the batch whenever both hold : (1) the transaction for which info is being constructed is top-level, and (2) the script purpose for which this info is constructed is `BatchObs`.

 ### Ledger Transition Changes